ucsb-cs8/w20/_lab/lab05.md

 ```

 Now is a good time to create **{{page.num}}_tests.py** and use the provided pytests to check if your function is correct.
+Add your own tests to verify that you are able to correctly return every value from the list.
+If you don't write any other tests, at least write two tests that verify that your function correctly returns the first and the last requested values.

 ```python
 def test_getAdvice_1():